mrismanaziz/Reforestation/README.md

-## Why is no one friends with Dracula?
-Because he's a pain in the neck.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.